 It will take a lifetime to replace what the flames took only a few minutes to destroy last week in the yellow West Belmar bungalow that the Glab family called home.

-The fire at 1913 Central Avenue was reported late afternoon April 18 and was under control in about 15 mintues, officials have said.
-In those minutes, all the worldly possessions of Bonnie Carroll Glab and her 16-year-old son, Brock, were destroyed.
-The fire was ruled accidental.
+was reported late afternoon April 18 and was under control in about 15 mintues, officials have said.
+In those minutes, all the worldly possessions of Bonnie Carroll Glab and her 16-year-old son, Brock, were destroyed. .

-Brock, a Wall High School sophomore who was home at the time of the fire, received burns that require treatment at St. Barnabas Hospital in Livingston.
+Brock, a sophomore who was home at the time of the fire, received burns that require treatment at St. Barnabas Hospital in Livingston.
 Treatment will take an estimated 18 months, according to a family friend.

 A benefit is being held at The Headliner in Neptune City on June 10th from 3 p.m. to 6 p.m. to help the Glab family rebuild their lives and pay medical expenses.
 Tickets are $10 in advance, $15 at the door.
 There will be a gift auction, a 50/50 raffle, food, discounted drinks and entertainment.